bsandham/simd_mc/README.md

 </div>

-All errors are in the thousandths - consistent with 500k-path MC statistical noise.
+All errors are in the thousandths, consistent with 500k-path MC statistical noise.

 ### Barrier Pricing vs Continuous-Monitoring Analytical